Skip to main content

 Create User

-To provide user access to CFTR, administrators must add the users in User Management.
+To provide user access to Respond, you must add users in User Management.
 You can use User Management to:

 • Manage user profile details.